ammarhere02/portfolio/README.md

 For other platforms, run `npm run build` and deploy the `.next` folder.

-## 🤝 Contributing

-Contributions are welcome!
-Feel free to:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## 📄 License

-This project is open source and available under the [MIT License](LICENSE).

 ## 🙏 Acknowledgments

 - [Next.js](https://nextjs.org/) for the amazing React framework